Nutlope/llamacoder/README.md

 ## Future Tasks

+- [✅] Look into a way to export  the app.
-- [ ] Look into a way to export/deploy the app in a single click.
+- [ ] Look into a way to deploy the app in a single click.
 Can try to do it myself with a dynamic route + some hashing, or try to use Replit/Vercel
 - [ ] Save previous versions so people can go back and forth between the generated ones
 - [ ] Could be nice to show a "featured apps" route on the site on `/featured`.
 Have a `/id/${prompt}` dynamic route that can display a bunch of nice example apps in the sandbox ready to go
 - [ ] Support more languages starting with Python, check out E2B